paulhibbitts/published-markdown-files/leap-into-open-publishing-guide.md

 | 🔍 Challenge 2: Style Detective | MATCH a design! |
 | Next Steps + Q&A | Ask questions! |

+> [!NOTE]
+> All external links in this guide open in a new browser tab.

 ## 📝 Markdown Basics

 **Before we dive in**, let's quickly review what Markdown is — the simple format that powers everything you'll publish today.